dwyl/phoenix-chat-example/presence.md

 ### 3.3 Fixing scrolling

-When a user sends a message,
-the browser should scroll down.
+When a person sends a message, the browser should scroll down.

 This behaviour already existed.